 This is clearly what the Bible teaches, yet it is highly contradictory to both positions on OSAS, even the moderate form which declares:

 They whom God hath accepted in his Beloved, effectually called and sanctified by his Spirit, can neither totally nor finally fall away from the state of grace: but shall certainly persevere therein to the end, and be eternally saved.Furthermore, OSAS proponents who embrace the Westminster Confession say that such does not depend upon our own free will but "upon the immutability of the decree of election."

 Before we move on, a very common OSAS misinterpretation of Gal.
 6:7-9 is that those verses are related to the judgment and rewards of believers.
-Charles Stanley teaches this interpretation:
+Charles Stanley in touch teaches this interpretation:

 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life (NIV).Please note the contrast between reaping eternal life and reaping destruction, which is based on us sowing to please the Spirit or our own sinful natures.